xinyuanshi/VTrans/README.md

 * NVIDIA GPU (both pretrained VAE and trained VTrans on a single Nvidia GeForce RTX 3090)
 * ``pip install -r requiremnts.txt``

+## Data preprocessing
+If you wish to perform data preprocessing, you can run the script in the Jupyter folder.

 ## Pre-train VAE
 ``python pretrain_vae/vae_main.py``